itamarst/eliot/docs/source/types-testing.rst

               # Notice use of specific logger:
               msg.write(self.logger)

-The tests would then do the following:
+The tests would then need to do two things:

+1. Decorate your test with ``validate_logging`` instead of ``validate_all_logging``.
+2. Override the logger used by the logging code to use the one passed in to the test.

+For example:

 .. code-block:: python